 All fire service district tax rates will remain unchanged from last fiscal year.
-Fire departments continue to place an emphasis on the recruitment and retention of their volunteer members.
-It is often difficult to get volunteers during the day who are available to respond to calls, so in the near future we will need to explore the probability of having some paid staff during daytime hours.
+It is often difficult for many volunteers to be available to respond to calls during the day, so it may be necessary in the near future to explore the probability of having some paid staff during daytime hours.
+This county is fortunate to have a well trained and well equipped fire service.
+Our volunteers are enthusiastic in their desire to provide outstanding service to the citizens of Cleveland County.